 - Bridge statement: "Does that make sense?
 Curious to know how it makes you feel hearing this desire."

 - Reflection statement from the demisexual partner: "I appreciate you sharing your feelings.
-I'm hearing you miss our physical intimacy, and also how you'd like to create more space for that, and I'd love to explore ways we could make that possible.
+I'm hearing that you are wanting physical intimacy, and also that you'd like to create more space for that and would like to explore ways we could make that possible.
 Is that right?"

 By using this framework, you will be giving your partner the "chance to hear how you feel while getting invited into a vision of how you'd like to explore intimacy together," says White.
 "This also takes the pressure off and allows them to mirror back a response so that you have both been heard."